Sara-MF/POW-bot/README.md

- # Link pro POW: a adicionar
+ # Link pro download do POW: a adicionar

  - - - -